json-api/json-api/format/index.md

 }
 ```

-If this member is not present, clients should assume the server implements
+If the `version` member is not present, clients should assume the server
-version 1.0 of the specification.
+implements at least version 1.0 of the specification.

 > Note: Because JSON API is committed to making additive changes only, the
 version string primarily indicates which new features a server may support.